apideck-libraries/portman/README.md

 {{consumerId}}
 ```

-It is possible to set a spec specific `.env` file, that lives next to your config files.
+It is possible to set a spec-specific `.env` file, that lives next to your config files.
 The path can be passed in via `envFile` cli option.
 This is useful if you have Portman managing multiple specs that have unique environment requirements.

 By default, Portman will leverage any ENVIRONMENT variable that is defined that starts with `PORTMAN_`.

 ### CLI Options

-- Pass in the remote hosted spec:
+- Pass in the remotely hosted spec:

 ```
 portman -u https://specs.apideck.com/crm.yml
 ```

-- Overwrite the baseUrl in spec and run newman.
+- Overwrite the baseUrl in spec and run Newman.

 ```
 portman -u https://specs.apideck.com/crm.yml -b http://localhost:3050 -n true
 ```

-- Path pass to local data file for newman to use for iterations.
+- Path pass to a local data file for Newman to use for iterations.

 ```
 portman -u https://specs.apideck.com/crm.yml -b http://localhost:3050 -n true -d ./tmp/newman/data/crm.json
 ```

-- Pass path to a local spec (useful when updating your specs) and output Postman collection locally
+- Pass the path to a local spec (useful when updating your specs) and output Postman collection locally

 ```
 portman -l ./tmp/specs/crm.yml -o ./tmp/specs/crm.Postman.json